adiack/adiack.github.io/README.md

 <img src="assets/Abdou-speaking-pompidou.webp"/>

-Abdoulaye Diack is a Senior Program Manager at [Google Research Africa](https://research.google/teams/africa-team/) 🤖 in Accra.
-He works on initiatives that apply AI to address challenges in the Global South.
-A core focus of his work has been the Open Buildings project, which uses AI to create building footprint data for regions with limited mapping information.
-This data has improved Google Maps and mapped over 1.8 billion buildings across Africa, South America, the Caribbean, and South and Southeast Asia.
-This information is valuable for urban planning, disaster response, and economic development, aiding local governments and organizations.
+Abdoulaye Diack is a Senior Program Manager at [Google Research Africa](https://research.google/teams/africa-team/) 🤖, leading the development and implementation of AI solutions to address challenges in the Global South.
+He works, as a lead in the Open Buildings project, which used AI to map over 1.8 billion buildings, significantly improving disaster response and economic development in underserved regions.
+With 20+ years of experience in AI/ML, research operations, and technology solutions for emerging markets, Abdoulaye is a strategic leader passionate about leveraging technology to drive sustainable growth.

 <img src="assets/heat-map.width-1250.png"/>

-Abdoulaye has over 20 years of experience in engineering and management, including AI/ML research, research operations, mobile financial services, payments, and big data solutions for telecommunications companies.
-He studied Computer Science at Concordia University in Montreal and further developed his skills as a Program Manager initially for Google Brain.

 # Interests